-The Admissions Board processes and evaluates the applications based on the following criteria:
+The Admissions Committee processes and evaluates the applications based on the following criteria:

-- Language proficiency - The grades obtained on scientific subjects at school: the average grade in Mathematics and Physics must be greater than or equal to 14/20, while considering a coefficient of 6 on Mathematics and 4 on Physics.
-The students should not have a grade lower than 12/20 on any subject; - A letter of recommendation from the school Principal; - Applicants coming from partner schools.
+- Language proficiency - The grades obtained on scientific subjects at school: the average grade in Mathematics and Physics must be greater than or equal to 14/20.
+The students should not have a grade lower than 12/20 on any subject; - A letter of recommendation from the school Principal; - Applicants coming from schools recognized by the University.